The requirements for entry into the Doctor of Physical Therapy (DPT) program include the following:

 In addition, an applicant should have:

-- Minimum 3.0 grade point average in all mathematics and science courses taken.
+- Minimum 3.0 grade point average in all required courses taken.

 - Minimum 3.0 grade point average for all courses taken.

-- TOEFL score of 600 or higher, and IELTS score of 7.0 or higher.
+- If applicable, a TOEFL score of 600 or higher, and an IELTS score of 7.0 or higher.

 - Skills in computer literacy, communication (written and verbal), medical terminology, and teaching.